ulx3s/quick-start/README.md

 ## Linux binaries

-You can download complete ECP5 toolchain from https://github.com/FPGAwars/toolchain-ecp5/releases
+You can download complete ECP5 toolchain from https://github.com/open-tool-forge/fpga-toolchain/releases

+Grab the latest build for your platform, extract them somewhere on your PC, and add the fpga-toolchain\bin folder to your path:

+    MacOS: export PATH=[path-to-bin]:$PATH
+    Linux: export PATH=[path-to-bin]:$PATH
+    Windows Powershell: $ENV:PATH = "[path-to-bin];" + $ENV:PATH
+    Windows cmd.exe: PATH=[path-to-bin];%PATH%

 If you want to download Intel x86_64 latest binaries, you can download them from the https://github.com/alpin3/ulx3s/releases